 In northern France, human rights activists are attempting to block authorities from loading French weapons onto a Saudi vessel, saying the shipment would be used to kill civilians in Yemen in violation of an international arms treaty.
 About 100 protesters turned out Thursday at the port of Le Havre ahead of the arrival of the Saudi ship, as lawyers for two separate human rights groups sued to prevent the shipment.
 The protest came after a French news site reported that French-made tanks and laser-guided missile systems were being used by the Saudi-led coalition against civilians in Yemen’s war.
 This is Jean-Paul Lecoq, a member of the French National Assembly who joined Thursday’s protest.

 Jean-Paul Lecoq: “The war in Yemen is a difficult war.
-We are turned into supporters of Saudi Arabia and if we, the French citizens, do not act, if we don’t try to stop arms sales, we will end up as accessories to this business.
+We are turned into supporters of Saudi Arabia.
+And if we, the French citizens, do not act, if we don’t try to stop arms sales, we will end up as accessories to this business.
 We don’t want this.
 We don’t want to be in this situation.
-The French president shouldn’t be allowed to decide on his own if France can sell or not weapons.
+The French president shouldn’t be allowed to decide on his own if France can sell or not sell weapons.
 This decision should belong to Europeans democracies and Parliament.”

 The Trump administration said Thursday it seized a North Korean cargo vessel that was being used to transport coal in violation of U.S. and United Nations sanctions.
 The ship was first seized by Indonesia over a year ago; it’s now being moved to U.S. territory in American Samoa.
-The announced seizure of the ship came just after North Korea test-fired a pair of short-range missiles, amid a breakdown in denucelarization talks with the U.S.
+The announced seizure of the ship came just after North Korea test-fired a pair of short-range missiles amid a breakdown in denuclearization talks with the U.S.

-Alabama’s state senate delayed a vote Thursday on a law that would ban virtually all abortions, after a rancorous floor debate that saw lawmakers repeatedly shout in protest.
+Alabama’s state Senate delayed a vote Thursday on a law that would ban virtually all abortions, after a rancorous floor debate that saw lawmakers repeatedly shout in protest.
 The bill would make providing an abortion a Class A felony punishable by up to 99 years in prison.
-Alabama senate minority leader Bobby Singleton objected after Republican leaders sought to remove amendments from the abortion ban that would have allowed exemptions in cases of rape or incest.
+Alabama Senate Minority Leader Bobby Singleton objected after Republican leaders sought to remove amendments from the abortion ban that would have allowed exemptions in cases of rape or incest.

-State Sen. Bobby Singleton: “He didn’t even make a motion, Mr. President!”
+Sen. Bobby Singleton: “He didn’t even make a motion, Mr. President!”

 Lt.
-Gov. Will Ainsworth: “Hold on sir…”
+Gov. Will Ainsworth: “Hold on, sir.”

-State Sen. Bobby Singleton: “He did not make a motion!”
+Sen. Bobby Singleton: “He did not make a motion!”

 Lt.
 Gov. Will Ainsworth: “He made a motion to table.”

-State Sen. Bobby Singleton: “He did not make a motion!
+Sen. Bobby Singleton: “He did not make a motion!
 There was no motion from the other side.”

 Lt.
 Gov. Will Ainsworth: “He made a motion to table.”

 Singleton and other Democrats also protested when Republican leaders attempted to pass amendments on a voice vote.
 They demanded a roll call so that lawmakers’ votes would be put on the record.
-This is Andrea Miller, President of the National Institute of Reproductive Health.
+This is Andrea Miller, president of the National Institute of Reproductive Health.

-In Colorado, the mother of a student at STEM School Highlands Ranch says she tried to warn school officials last year about the potential for violence at the Denver-area high school, but was ignored.
+In Colorado, the mother of a student at STEM School Highlands Ranch says she tried to warn school officials last year about the potential for violence at the Denver-area high school but was ignored.
 The school was the site of a mass shooting Tuesday, when a pair of students armed with handguns went on a shooting spree, killing 18-year-old student Kendrick Castillo and injuring eight others.
 CNN reports the mother, who’s remaining anonymous, called the school board in December warning of a crushing academic workload leading to violence, sexual assault and bullying on campus.
-She said, “those are the elements that we need for the perfect storm, for something like a Columbine, or some kind of imminent threat to our children’s safety in the school, whether it be a bomb or an active shooter, or a suicide.”
+She said, “[T]hose are the elements that we need for the perfect storm, for something like a Columbine, or some kind of imminent threat to our children’s safety in the school, whether it be a bomb or an active shooter, or a suicide.”
 STEM school officials disputed the claim and even filed a lawsuit against the unnamed mother in January over what they called “defamatory statements.”

 And Facebook co-founder Chris Hughes is calling on the federal government to break up the social media giant.
 Writing in a lengthy New York Times opinion piece published Thursday, Hughes cited past antitrust actions that broke up Standard Oil and AT&T. He wrote, “I’m disappointed in myself and the early Facebook team for not thinking more about how the News Feed algorithm could change our culture, influence elections and empower nationalist leaders.
 And I’m worried that Mark [Zuckerberg] has surrounded himself with a team that reinforces his beliefs instead of challenging them.”
-Hughes’ op-ed comes just weeks after Massachusetts senator and 2020 hopeful Elizabeth Warren unveiled a plan to break up tech giants including Facebook, Google and Amazon.
+Hughes’s op-ed comes just weeks after Massachusetts senator and 2020 hopeful Elizabeth Warren unveiled a plan to break up tech giants, including Facebook, Google and Amazon.